When Can You Retire?

 If you have more than one job with a SERS employer, you may retire from the highest paying position and continue working in the lower-paying job(s).
 For example, if you are a custodian and a bus driver, and have two distinct salaries, those salaries will both be used in the calculation of your pension, and you can keep working in the lowest-paying job after you retire.
 You must have distinct salaries or individual contracts, or work for more than one SERS employer to do this.

 If you work under Ohio Public Employees Retirement System (OPERS) or State Teachers Retirement System (STRS) in addition to SERS, you might be able to retire from the highest paying position and continue in the lower-paying job.
 If you continue in the lower-paying position after you retire, you will be a reemployed retiree.
-Your original pension is not be affected by continuing to work in this lower-paying position.
+Your original pension will not be affected by continuing to work in this lower-paying position.
 See the Member Benefits Guide for more details.

 AGE + SERVICE CREDIT + SALARY = PENSION